kubernetes/community/contributors/design-proposals/raw-block-pv.md

 	claimName: raw-pvc
 ```
 ## Storage Class non-API Changes:
-For dynamic provisioning, it is assumed that values pass in the parameter section are opaque, thus the introduction of utilizing
+For dynamic provisioning, it is assumed that values passed in the parameter section are opaque, thus the introduction of utilizing
 fsType in the StorageClass can be used by the provisioner to indicate how to create the volume.
 The proposal for this value is
 defined here:
 https://github.com/kubernetes/kubernetes/pull/45345